 Eastman Kodak Co.
-(EKDKQ), the bankrupt photographic-equipment company trying to sell its patent portfolio, said 20 parties have signed non-disclosure agreements in order to be able to view confidential information about the patents as well as get access to an electronic-data room.
+(EKDKQ:US), the bankrupt photographic-equipment company trying to sell its patent portfolio, said 20 parties have signed non-disclosure agreements in order to be able to view confidential information about the patents as well as get access to an electronic-data room.

 Kodak filed a motion with the bankruptcy court asking the judge to approve an auction process for more than 1,100 patents that will keep secret all bidder names and the dollar values of the bids, the Rochester, New York-based company said today in a statement.